springer13/hptt/README.md

     tensorTranspose( perm, alpha, A, numThreads=-1)

 See docstring for additional information.
-There is also the drop-in ``numpy.transpose`` replacement which calls these functions for you:
+Based on those there are also the following drop-in replacements for ``numpy`` functions:

     hptt.transpose(A, axes)
+    hptt.ascontiguousarray(A)
+    hptt.asfortranarray(A)

 Installation should be straight forward via: